 What If I Get the Drink Package Through the Free at Sea Offer?
 Do I Pay Anything?

-If you get the drink package for free, just know that you will have to pay the gratuity on the package despite the cost being free.
-In this case, the $99 Premium Beverage Package carries a daily gratuity of $19.80 per person, per day.
-So on a weeklong cruise your “free” drink package would actually run $138.60.
+If you get the drink package for free, just know that you will have to pay the gratuity on the package, despite the cost being free.
+In this case, the $99 Premium Beverage Package charge is waived, but the daily gratuity of $19.80 per person, per day still applies.
+So on a week-long cruise your “free” drink package would actually run $138.60.

-Does Everyone in the Cabin Have to Purchase the Package?
+Does Everyone in the Cabin Have to Purchase the Package If One Person Does?

-Yes.
 Likely as a way to limit the sharing that would otherwise go on, Norwegian requires all adults in the cabin to purchase the beverage package if one does.
-Obviously this can get pricey, especially if the other person isn’t interested in alcohol or can’t drink.
+T his can get pricey, especially if the other person isn’t interested in alcohol or can’t drink.

 How Do I Buy the Package?

 Buying the package is easy.
 Before your trip you can purchase the package online through your account.
 Don’t want to do that?
 You can also call the cruise line and get the package ordered so that you can enjoy it once you step on the ship.
 Finally, you can order the package on the ship once you arrive.

 No. It’s tempting to think that one person will simply buy the expensive package and then slip their partner drinks when they want them.
 This is against the rules.